PorrettLab/Spatiotemporal-immune-atlas-of-a-clinical-grade-gene-edited-pig-to-human-kidney-xenotransplant/README.md

-# Spatiotemporal immune atlas of a clinical-grade, gene-edited pig-to-human kidney xenotransplant
+# Spatiotemporal immune atlas of a clinical-grade gene-edited pig-to-human kidney xenotransplant

-This repository contains analytics files and code used in the generation of the manuscript: *Spatiotemporal immune atlas a clinical-grade, gene-edited pig-to-human kidney xenotransplant*
+This repository contains analytics files and code used in the generation of the manuscript: *Spatiotemporal immune atlas of a clinical-grade gene-edited pig-to-human kidney xenotransplant*
 &nbsp;

 -------------------------